Welcome to PIE WEEK #2!

 - Slice and serve pie warm or at room temperature.
 Top with whipped cream and chocolate shavings, if desired.
 Cover and store leftover pie at room temperature for 1-2 days or in the refrigerator for 4-5 days.

-Make ahead tip/Freezing: Pecan pie is a wonderful dessert to make ahead of time.
+- Make Ahead / Freezing Instructions: Pecan pie is a wonderful dessert to make ahead of time.
 You can get started by combining all the filling ingredients (except the pecans and chocolate chips) one day ahead of time.
 Keep it covered tightly in the refrigerator until ready to assemble the pie.
 You can also make the pie dough 1-5 days in advance since it needs to chill.
 If you want to bake the pie 1 full day in advance, bake it as directed, allow it to completely cool, then cover tightly and keep at room temperature until ready to serve the next day.
 Baked pie freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.

-*You can freeze the 2nd pie dough for up to 3 months.
+- Extra Pie Dough: You can freeze the 2nd pie dough for up to 3 months.
 Thaw overnight in the refrigerator before using.

-*I strongly recommend a glass pie dish so you can see when the crust on the sides is browning, which signals that the pie is finished.
+- Pie Dish: I strongly recommend a glass pie dish so you can see when the crust on the sides is browning, which signals that the pie is finished.

-*Instead of dark chocolate chips, you can use semi-sweet chocolate chips.
+- Chocolate Chips: Instead of dark chocolate chips, you can use semi-sweet chocolate chips.
 Or 6 ounces of chopped semi-sweet, dark, or bittersweet chocolate.

-*You can use light corn syrup instead.
+- Corn Syrup: You can use light corn syrup instead.